intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 ## RSCE Selection

 Responsibility for making a recommendation to the IETF LLC regarding the RSCE role will lie with a selection committee.
-The IETF LLC will propose an initial slate of members for this committee, making sure to include members from the community, and consult with the stream representatives regarding the final membership of the committee.
+The IETF LLC should propose an initial slate of members for this committee, making sure to include community members with diverse perspectives, and consult with the stream representatives regarding the final membership of the committee.
 In making its recommendation for the role of RSCE, the selection committee will take into account the definition of the role as well